Get daily updated Canada mortgage lending rates from top lenders in Woodbridge, Ontario.

 History can teach us a lot, check out Canada's mortgage rates history over the past 48 years.
 Bank of Canada tracks conventional mortgage rates for 3 year and 5 year terms.
 We can help with understanding the pros & cons to a fixed mortgage rate vs. a variable mortgage rate.

-Lately with the mortgage rate increases, Canadians are focused on finding mortgage options that offer greater flexibility.
+With recent mortgage rate increases, Canadians are increasingly focused on finding flexible mortgage options that align with their financial goals.

 Woodbridge, located in the Regional Municipality of York in Ontario, is a vibrant and growing community in the Greater Toronto Area (GTA).
 As of the 2021 Census, Woodbridge had a population of approximately 105,000 residents, experiencing steady growth from the previous census in 2016, where the population was around 98,000.
 Woodbridge spans over 45.8 km² and is known for its mix of residential, commercial, and rural areas, offering a diverse range of housing options.
 Its proximity to Toronto, along with its expanding infrastructure and amenities, has made it a sought-after location for both families and businesses.